4dn-dcic/tibanna_ff/docs/tests.rst

 -----

 - md5 conflict test
-  - rerun the same File item with a different md5 content (must fail)
+  - rerun the same File item with a different md5 content (must fail) (not yet included)
-  - rerun a different File item with the same md5 content (must fail)
+  - rerun a different File item with the same md5 content (must fail) (not yet included)

 WDL
 ~~~